tbavaro/sk-piano/README.md

 * Even though the websockets_server.rb script will run a new instance of the piano executable every time a page is loaded, don't forget you still have to compile your code when you change something :)
+* See PianoLocations.h for information about what lights are where.
+We got the majority of them mapped but not all; if you need other positions then maybe add a guess in there (with a comment saying to check it) and we can fix it up when we get to the playa.

 Upcoming
 --------